-Last year, Microsoft announced that they intended to disable the option of using Basic Authentication access to Exchange Online for Microsoft 365 customers in October 2020.
-A few months later, Google also announced that they would be switching off less secure app access (which is Google’s counterpart for Basic Authentication) to Google G Suite accounts in June 2020.
-However, due to the current COVID-19 pandemic, these deadlines have been postponed.
+In 2019, Microsoft announced that they intended to disable the option of using Basic Authentication access to Exchange Online for Microsoft 365 customers in October 2020.
+A few months later, Google also announced that they would be switching off less secure app access (which is Google’s counterpart for Basic Authentication) to Google Workspace (formerly G Suite) accounts in June 2020.
+Due to the COVID-19 pandemic, these deadlines have been postponed.
 While Google says the switch-off is suspended until further notice, Microsoft has now announced the following:

-- Basic Authentication will be disabled by default for new Microsoft 365 tenants starting October 2020
+- Basic Authentication has been disabled by default for new Microsoft 365 tenants since October 2020

-- Basic Authentication will also be disabled for existing Microsoft 365 tenants which have no recorded usage starting October 2020
+- Since October 2020, Basic Authentication has also been disabled for existing Microsoft 365 tenants which have no recorded usage

 - Customers may already disable Basic Authentication for their Microsoft 365 tenants themselves